 Chlamydia and gonorrhea

 The transmission of Chlamydia and gonorrhoea through oral sex has also recently become a concern.
 In May 2011, a study of female commercial sex workers showed that one in 25 of the workers had Chlamydia in their throats.
 In addition, one in 50 of the sex workers had gonorrhoea in their throats.

 Cultural practices and beliefs

 Some cultures believe that semen has special properties of masculinity.
 The idea of semen being associated with masculinity was prevalent in ancient Greece when Aristotle considered semen to be very important.

-He said that there existed a connection between blood and semen.
+He said that a connection existed between blood and semen.
 He believed that semen was produced from blood using body heat.
-He believed that too early initiation of sexual activity may mean loss of semen and a loss of valuable and much-needed nourishment.
+He also believed that too early initiation of sexual activity may mean loss of semen and a loss of valuable and much-needed nourishment.

 In Papua New Guinea some communities believe that semen provides sexual maturation to the younger men of the tribe.
-The tribes believe that the semen of older men can bestow manliness and wisdom to the younger men and for this the men need to fellate their elders to receive their authority and powers.
+The tribes believe that the semen of older men can bestow manliness and wisdom to the younger men and for this reason, the younger men fellate their elders in order to receive their authority and powers.